Glaucoma Treatment NYC by Marc Bystock L.Ac.

 What is Glaucoma?

-Over three million people in America have Glaucoma.
+Over three million people in America have glaucoma.
 That figure is estimated to grow to four million by the year 2030.
 Glaucoma is often referred to as the silent thief because it can remain symptom-free while its devastating effects begin to steal your eyesight!

 Glaucoma can be challenging to diagnose until it begins to show damage.
 The big problem is that most glaucoma victims feel no pain, and most will continue having 20/20 vision until it’s too late.
 Over 70% of the glaucoma damage (vision loss) can take place before diagnosis occurs.